 - Optionally, if invalid metadata definition files are found, click View Metadata Files.

 The Invalid Metadata Files dialog box appears.

-- Optionally click Export to view invalid definition files and export errors to a text file.
+- Optionally view invalid metadata definition files and click Export to export errors to a text file.

 - Optionally repair invalid metadata definition errors manually.